petarov/google-android-app-ids/src/template.README.md

 # Google Android Play Store Apps

-A list of Google-made Android apps that can be found on the Play Store.
+Google-made Android apps that can be found on the Play Store.
 Many of these come preinstalled on Android devices.

+Please note that currently only `English`-language apps in the `US` Google Play Store are listed.

   * v%%VERSION%%
   * Built on %%BUILD_TIMESTAMP%%